This is a record year for wildfires in Manitoba, leading to large-scale evacuations, health facility closures, and smoke.

-Manitobans are being asked to reconsider non-essential travel in the province to help prioritize lodgings for wildfire evacuees.
-The Manitoba Wildfire Service continues to respond to 25 active wildfires across the province, a total of 116 wildfires to date, above the average for this date of 105 total fires.
+There are 118 active wildfires across the province, part of a total of 313 wildfires to date, well above the 20-year average for this date of 197 total fires.

 As with any rapidly changing disaster situation, please monitor your local news for the latest updates.